Skip to main content

 The four sub-metrics

-Iterated PRs — the percentage of merged pull requests that had at least one follow-on commit.
+Iterated PRs — the percentage of merged pull requests that had at least one follow-on commit, expressed as a whole-number percentage.
+A "follow-on commit" is any commit pushed after the PR was created — it does not require a reviewer to have commented first.
 A high number means PRs are routinely revised after first submission, which is normal in code review; a very high number can mean PRs are landing too early.

-PR Iteration Time — the average time between the first non-submitter comment on a PR and the submitter's final commit.
+PR Iteration Time — the average calendar hours between the first non-submitter comment on a PR and the submitter's last commit, rounded to the nearest hour.
 This isolates the "respond and revise" loop from total PR age.
+PRs with no non-submitter comments are excluded from the average.

-Responsiveness — the average number of hours a submitter takes to respond after a reviewer action, rounded to the nearest tenth of an hour.
+Responsiveness — the average calendar hours a submitter takes to respond after a reviewer action, rounded to the nearest hour.
+A "reviewer action" is any comment, commit, or other contribution by a non-author on the PR timeline, including the merge event itself.
 Captures how quickly authors come back when feedback lands.

-Time to Merge — the average time in hours between PR creation and merge into the target branch, rounded to the nearest tenth.
+Time to Merge — the average calendar hours between PR creation and merge into the target branch, rounded to one decimal place.
+The clock starts at creation regardless of whether the PR was opened as a draft.
 The end-to-end submitter outcome.

 How to interpret them